On the Geometry of Null Cones to Infinity Under Curvature Flux Bounds: Introduction

+This is the first of two papers on infinite null cones in vacuum spacetimes.
+The immediate aim of our project is to obtain control for physical quantities (the Bondi energy, the linear and angular momenta, and the rate of energy loss) associated to the intersection of our cone with future null infinity, under very weak assumptions, that is, at the level of the $L^2$-norm of the spacetime curvature.
+This is achieved in \cite{alex_shao:bondi}, which relies on the present paper in an essential way.
+In this paper, we complete the first part of our program---we quantitatively control the geometry of infinite null cones, under these same assumptions.

+A key component of our argument is a renormalization of the null structure equations governing the geometry of infinite null cones.
+In particular, this renormalization is carried out in a manner that preserves the essential covariant characteristics of our equations.
+This will be vital due to the low regularity of our setting.

+Consider a $4$-dimensional Einstein-vacuum spacetime $(M, g)$, and let $\mc{N}$ be a smooth null hypersurface in $M$.
+The \emph{curvature flux} of $\mc{N}$ generally refers to an $L^2$-norm along $\mc{N}$ of certain components of the spacetime curvature tensor.
+Such quantities arise as fluxes for an energy current built out of the Bel-Robinson tensor (via contraction against three causal vector fields), and hence are fundamental for dealing with local energy estimates involving the curvature.

-\item $L^2$-curvature conjecture (\cite{kl_rod_szf:blc, szf:par1, szf:par2, szf:par3, szf:par4}). \end{itemize} In certain cases, the curvature flux of a null hypersurface $\mc{N}$ can in fact be used to control the geometry of $\mc{N}$ itself.
-For the breakdown criteria, a major component of the proofs of these results is precisely that of controlling the geometry of null cones by the curvature flux.
-For the $L^2$-curvature conjecture, an important part of the argument is to establish similar control for the geometry of null hyperplanes.
+A number of results in general relativity have relied heavily on this flux of curvature or its variations. \footnote{For example, one can take $L^2$-norms of derivatives of the spacetime curvature.} Examples include the stability of Minkowski spacetime \cite{bie_zip:stb_mink, chr_kl:stb_mink, kl_nic:stb_mink}, breakdown criteria for the Einstein equations \cite{kl_rod:bdc, parl:bdc, shao:bdc_nv, shao:bdc_nvp, wang:ibdc}, the formation of trapped surfaces \cite{chr:gr_bh, kl_rod:fbh}, and the recent resolution of the $L^2$-curvature conjecture \cite{kl_rod_szf:blc, szf:par1, szf:par2, szf:par3, szf:par4}.
+Regarding the breakdown criteria results, a major component of their proofs is precisely that of controlling the geometry of null cones (beginning from a single point) by its curvature flux.
+Similarly, for the $L^2$-curvature conjecture, an important step is to control the geometry of null hyperplanes by a curvature flux (although this is not the central issue in this problem).

-The analytical techniques for controlling the geometry of null hypersurfaces by the curvature flux were first developed in \cite{kl_rod:cg}, which dealt with the specific case of geodesically foliated truncated null cones beginning from a $2$-sphere in a vacuum spacetime.
-Because one assumed only curvature flux bounds, this required a significant amount of technical developments, detailed in \cite{kl_rod:glp, kl_rod:stt}.
-These techniques were extended to null cones beginning from a point in \cite{wang:cg, wang:cgp}.
-Other variations include \cite{parl:bdc, shao:bdc_nv, wang:ibdc}, which dealt with time-foliated null cones.
-In particular, \cite{shao:bdc_nv} extended the result to Einstein-scalar and Einstein-Maxwell spacetimes.

-Here, we wish to apply similar techniques to a different but related setting---that of an infinite outgoing truncated null cone $\mc{N}$.
-Here, $\mc{N}$ could be thought of as terminating at future null infinity, though we make no global asymptotic assumptions on our spacetime regarding the existence of such an infinity.
-Analogous to previous works (e.g., \cite{kl_rod:cg, wang:cgp}), we derive quantitative estimates for various connection coefficients on $\mc{N}$ by both the curvature flux of $\mc{N}$ and by certain data on the initial $2$-sphere $\mc{S}$.
-We also simplify and, in some cases, generalize many of the more technically intense methods developed in \cite{kl_rod:cg, kl_rod:glp, kl_rod:stt, wang:cg}.